avast/llvm/docs/LangRef.rst

 ``getelementptr (TY, CSTPTR, IDX0, IDX1, ...)``, ``getelementptr inbounds (TY, CSTPTR, IDX0, IDX1, ...)``
     Perform the :ref:`getelementptr operation <i_getelementptr>` on
     constants.
 As with the :ref:`getelementptr <i_getelementptr>`
-    instruction, the index list may have zero or more indexes, which are required to make sense for the type of "pointer to TY".
+    instruction, the index list may have one or more indexes, which are required to make sense for the type of "pointer to TY".
 ``select (COND, VAL1, VAL2)``
     Perform the :ref:`select operation <i_select>` on constants.
 ``icmp COND (VAL1, VAL2)``
-    Performs the :ref:`icmp operation <i_icmp>` on constants.
+    Perform the :ref:`icmp operation <i_icmp>` on constants.
 ``fcmp COND (VAL1, VAL2)``
-    Performs the :ref:`fcmp operation <i_fcmp>` on constants.
+    Perform the :ref:`fcmp operation <i_fcmp>` on constants.
 ``extractelement (VAL, IDX)``
     Perform the :ref:`extractelement operation <i_extractelement>` on
     constants.